 Wash their head and ears separately

 Once you’ve finished washing your dachshund’s body, use a damp washcloth to wet their head, ears, and noses.
-You can add shampoo directly to the washcloth and work it into the fur on their head, and then rinse it off with a clean washcloth.
+Work a small amount of shampoo it into the fur on their head, and then rinse it off with a clean washcloth.
 Be careful not to get any water in your doxie’s ears, as this can put them at risk of infection.
-Just as you would with a baby, keep your pup’s eyes protected from suds!

 Make sure they’re warm and dry